z-zang/mars-rover/README.md

 ```

 Future considerations:
-- could add z-index, for height of arm
-- name rovers (and store in object)
-- option to move rovers again
-- number input: choose base other than 10 (found when trying typeof Number('23a') === true)

 - checks for rovers:
     - going out of bounds of the plateau
     - collisions with other rovers

 - Features: save rover by name, in case future, want custom naming of rovers
 - messages are extracted out and easy to change :)
+- expected num of coords are in config - could add z-index, for height of arm
+- expected num of rovers are in config - could increase to add more
 - save positions in an array, in case we want a tracking of all the places the rovers have been :D
 - throw error in process instruct - this prevents needing the entire loop to continue if there is an error (improves performance)